sahil885/PaperCut_Challenge_Final/README.txt

-Note from Sahil I've tried to implement some JUnit testing In this challenge But I have never done any JUnit testing before and didn't have the time to write up individual tests for all all the methods I wanted to test
+Note from Sahil I've tried to implement some JUnit testing In this challenge But I have never done any JUnit testing before and didn't have the time to quickly learn and write up individual tests for all the methods I wanted to testfor this challenge